mrkkrp/megaparsec-site/tutorials/custom-error-messages.md

 to parse CSV data.
 The default parser features not very user-friendly error messages, so I was asked to design a better one using Megaparsec 5.

-In addition to standard error messages (“expected” and “unexpected” tokens), the library can report problems that have to do with using methods from `FromRecord` and `FromNamedRecord` type classes that describe how to transform a collection of `ByteString`s into a particular instance of those type classes.
+In addition to the standard error messages (“expected” and “unexpected” tokens), the library can report problems that have to do with using methods from `FromRecord` and `FromNamedRecord` type classes that describe how to transform a collection of `ByteString`s into a particular instance of those type classes.
 While performing the conversion, things may go wrong, and we would like to use a special data constructor in these cases.